 Staff also participates in MPO Directors planning meetings/forums with WisDOT, FHWA, and other MPO directors and staff to discuss planning, policy, financial, and technical issues and concerns.
 Staff also meet with WisDOT and USDOT staff for the mid-year review in May/June and for the fall draft work program review in September.

-See the 2023 MPO meeting calendar on page 2-6, which shows the scheduled dates of the MPO Policy Board, Technical Coordinating Committee, and the MPO Directors meetings.
+See the 2024 MPO meeting calendar on page 2-6, which shows the scheduled dates of the MPO Policy Board and Technical Coordinating Committee.

 Greater Madison MPO Organizational Chart Showing Structure

 Greater Madison MPO Policy Board